Getting Just The Right Mix

-Although the appearance of sours has been growing in frequency in all sorts of breweries across the country, a few years ago twenty-somethings Jesse Perlmutter and Matt Lull, chief tastemakers at Pantomoine Mixtures, were the first to focus solely on bringing this style of beer to the Craft Your Adventure Trail.
+Although the appearance of sours has been growing in frequency in all sorts of breweries across the country, a few years ago twenty-somethings Jesse Perlmutter and Matt Lull, chief tastemakers at Pantomoine Mixtures, were the first to focus solely on bringing this style of beer to the guests.

 Originally from Long Island and New Jersey, respectively, Jesse and Matt went to college in Colorado where they first met.
 And it was there that their shared passion for drinking and eventually for brewing beer began.

 Not a bad place to get a taste for craft beer (literally and metaphorically).

 But why make sours?
 Turns out, they grew up loving sour candies.
 Jesse’s first reaction to a sour was that it reminded him of Warheads and Sour Patch Kids.
 “When they’re done well, fruited sours are even more like sour candies.”

 They were also getting a bit burned out on domestic beer and both like stepping out of their comfort zones and trying new things to challenge themselves.
 They started drinking Belgian beers like Lambic and Gose and got very excited about those.

 One of the incentives behind opening a brewery, aside from turning an activity (and experience) they enjoyed doing into a full-time career, was their shared interest in creating something they were both proud of.